DjoykeAbyah/42_CUB3D/README.md

 ## Overview 📝

 Welcome to the cub3D project!
 This project is a part of the 42 curriculum and involves creating a realistic 3D graphical representation of a maze from a first-person perspective using ray-casting principles.
-This README will guide you through the setup, building, and execution of the project, providing all the necessary details to help you navigate and succeed in this journey.
+This README will guide you through the setup, building, and execution of the project.

 ## Table of Contents